seth586/guides/FreeNAS/mumble/3_ssl_domain.md

 Check the "Read Only" box.
 Click "Save".

-Start the jail and SSH in.
+Start the `mumble` jail and SSH in.

 ```
 # cd /usr/local/etc/certs